Monjett Graham: 1970s

-In 1976, Monjett moved from San Francisco to Sausalito, California and then a year later moved to Mill Valley, California.
-In the mid-1970s Monjett Graham started "Fantasy Landscapes" series, which consisted of exotic or mysterious landscapes often punctuated by temples, pyramids or ancient buildings.
+In 1976, Graham moved from San Francisco to Sausalito, California, and then a year later moved to Mill Valley, California.
+In the mid-1970s Graham started "Fantasy Landscapes" series, which consisted of exotic or mysterious landscapes often punctuated by temples, pyramids or ancient buildings.
 Sometimes these paintings were accented with a single expressive character to embellish the scenario with specific attitude.

 1980s

-Monjett Graham created portraits of historical, military leaders from around the world, using pencil and conte as a medium.
+Graham created portraits of historical, military leaders from around the world, using pencil and conte as a medium.
 These drawings were then applied to T-shirts and sportswear via silk screen.
 This fashioned a marketable commodity, which involved a mail order business, complete with a color catalogue, that supplied retail buyers and sports shops across America.
 The business, incorporated in 1981, known as the "California Corporation" advertised in major nationwide magazines such as Soldier of Fortune, American Handgunner and Guns and Ammo.
 Eventually, it also included illustrations of warplanes and military vehicles.
 The business due to increased competition, ended in the late 1980s.

-During this time Monjett also expanded his artwork to a mixed media collage technique, which he used paper, thin bits of fabric on canvas.
+During this time Graham also expanded his artwork to a mixed media collage technique, which he used paper, thin bits of fabric on canvas.
 He would then experiment with larger objects, such as wood panel, leather, metal and plastic parts, as well as boots, and entire pieces of clothing.
 Starting out as abstract imagery, Monjett's mixed media collage technique evolved into illustrating animals and a variety of scenarios involving the human form.

 1990s

-Monjett Graham created several series of mixed media collage paintings throughout the 1990s.
+Graham created several series of mixed media collage paintings throughout the 1990s.
 The first completed series was the "Music Series" which was first exhibited in 1991 at the Piazza Gallery in Sausalito, California.
 This is an ongoing series still in production, which portrays music in the United States as medium of stage entertainment.
 Other series done in the mixed media collage technique were the "Religion Series" and the "Sports Series" and the "Black Holocaust" series.
 The "Black Holocaust" series was exhibited in 1995 at Jahn Arts International in Minneapolis, Minnesota.
 The series illustrated the historical narrative of the West African slave trade.